uiowa-cs-5800-0001-fall-2018/blocklybot/README.md

 ## Meeting Minutes

-Project meeting minutes can be found [here](https://github.com/uiowa-cs-5800-0001-fall-2018/blocklybot/wiki/Meeting-Minutes)
+Project meeting minutes can be found [here](https://github.com/uiowa-cs-5800-0001-fall-2018/blocklybot/wiki/Meeting-Minutes).

 ## Project Structure

+This project is an ASP.NET Core MVC web application hosted on AWS Elastic Beanstalk.
+When a user sets up an integration and creates a project, specific code for interacting with that integration is created as an AWS Lambda function.
+A diagram of the application's structure is [here](https://cloudcraft.co/view/83dae09e-8d89-45e3-a839-ce86165a1c0e?key=Ed73-LtpZYT6eClSgURPbQ).
+Below is a description of each part of this project.

 * BlockBot.AwsServices - C# class library for Amazon Web Services helper classes
 * BlockBot.Tests - MsTest unit tests
 * BlockBot.Web - ASP.NET Core MVC web application